A Serious Man: Plot

 A Jewish man in a 19th-century Eastern European shtetl tells his wife that he was helped on his way home by Reb Groshkover, whom he has invited in for soup.
 She says Groshkover is dead and the man he invited must be a dybbuk.
 Groshkover arrives and laughs off the accusation, but she plunges an ice pick into his chest.
 Bleeding, he exits their home into the snowy night.

 In 1967, Larry Gopnik is a professor of physics living in St. Louis Park, Minnesota.
 His wife, Judith, tells him that she needs a get so she can marry widower Sy Ableman, with whom she has fallen in love.
-Meanwhile, their son Danny owes twenty dollars to an intimidating Hebrew school classmate for marijuana.
+Meanwhile, their son Danny owes $20 to an intimidating Hebrew school classmate for marijuana.
 He has the money, but it is hidden in a transistor radio that his teacher confiscated.
 Their daughter, Sarah, is constantly washing her hair, going out, and avoiding school.
-Larry's brother, Arthur, is homeless and sleeps on the couch, spending his free time filling a notebook with what he calls the "Mentaculus", a "probability map of the universe".
+Larry's brother, Arthur, is homeless and sleeps on the couch, spending his free time filling a notebook with what he calls the "Mentaculus," a "probability map of the universe."

 Clive Park, a South Korean student worried about losing his scholarship, meets with Larry in his office to argue that he should not fail the class.
 After he leaves, Larry finds an envelope stuffed with cash.
 When Larry attempts to return it, Clive's father threatens to sue Larry either for defamation if Larry accuses Clive of bribery, or for keeping the money if he does not give him a passing grade.
 Larry faces an impending vote on his application for tenure, and his department head informs him that anonymous letters have urged the committee to deny him.
-At the insistence of Judith and Sy, Larry and Arthur move into a nearby motel.
-Judith empties the couple's bank accounts, leaving Larry penniless, so he enlists the services of a divorce attorney.
+At the insistence of Judith and Sy, instead of moving into Sy's home, they demand Larry and Arthur move into a nearby economy motel to leave their home for Sy and Judith with the kids.
+Judith empties the couple's bank accounts, leaving Larry penniless; his attorney advises him to open a private account.